SchriderLab/Tree_learning/README.md

   -b N bootstrap replicates
   -N N taxa
 ```
-Python scripts that were used to reconstruct error serface are avalible [here](https://github.com/SchriderLab/error_surface).
+Python scripts that were used to reconstruct error surface are avalible [here](https://github.com/SchriderLab/error_surface).